ehsan-g/blog/README.md

 5- [Flask-Login](https://flask-login.readthedocs.io/en/latest/)

 It will:
-- Store the active user’s ID in the session, and let you log them in and out easily.
+- Store the active user’s ID in the sessionion, and let you log them in and out easily.
 - Let you restrict views to logged-in (or logged-out) users.
 - Handle the normally-tricky “remember me” functionality.
-- Help protect your users’ sessions from being stolen by cookie thieves.
+- Help protect your users’ sessionions from being stolen by cookie thieves.
 - Possibly integrate with Flask-Principal or other authorization extensions later on.

 However, it does not: